dladams/dunerun/README.md

 # dunesw-support
-Support for running command and building SW for DUNE.
+Support for running commands and building SW for DUNE.

 ## Installation and set up
 To install this package at MY-INSTALL-PATH: